When and where does the bus pick up and drop off?

 On the first day of camp, you are welcome to drop your son off between 9am and 11am, or between 12:30-3pm.
 All boys should arrive by 3pm on opening day so that they can get settled in, take their swim test, and attend the staff intro meeting.
 We will have activities running all day.
 On the last day of camp, please arrive between 9:30am & 11:30am.
 All of his gear will be under the gazebo in the parking lot for kids going home by car.

 Can I visit my son at camp?

 We do not have special visiting days for parents, as you are welcome to come visit anytime.
 It is best to call first to make sure your son will not be out of camp on a trip.
 While we welcome visitors, we unfortunately cannot accommodate parents and siblings for meals, in koogees, or in activities.
-Also, if you come visit us at camp, please do not bring your dog.
+Also, if you come visit us at camp, please DO NOT BRING YOUR DOG.
 When you get to camp, please come to the office to sign in and if your son wants to leave camp for awhile with you, please remember to sign him out.
+All visitors must be vaccinated and stay outside while at camp.
 Here is our complete visitors policy: CDH Visitors Policy

 What is the schedule for the last two days of camp?